ubccpsc/classy/docs/deploy.md

           # echo commands
           set -x

-          # This will halt if there is no container named proxy.
+          # This will halt if there is no running container named proxy.
-          docker ps -a -f name=proxy | grep proxy
+          docker ps -f name=proxy | grep proxy

           docker stop proxy